fitsumtsehay/hotel-reservation-with-java/README.md

 #### 1. User interface (UI)
 - Including a main menu for the users who want to book a room, and an admin menu for administrative functions.
 #### 2. Resources
-- Will act as our Application Programming Interface (API) to the UI.
+- Will act as Application Programming Interface (API) to the UI.
 #### 3. Services
 - Will communicate with  resources, and each other, to build the business logic necessary to provide feedback to the UI.
 #### 4. Data models